 "You have to really explore and get to know a place.
 When you get to know the community, you're going to understand the kids that you serve and the community that you serve."

 Shortly after she moved to Tulsa, Jessica and her teammate quickly set out to explore all the city has to offer.
 Together, they traveled downtown, and organized hikes and camping trips to nearby parks.
 Spending time with nature is something Jessica loves, and in Tulsa, there is no shortage of natural beauty.
 "There are tons of parks, but my favorite one is called the Rose Garden.
 People usually think it's just like a regular park, but if you walk deeper into it, you will find the actual garden."

 Getting to know your community isn't just about the bigger attractions and parks.
 "Just do the little things," Jessica says, "like going to the library, finding out what the community's about, going to a coffee shop and meeting the people, meeting Tulsa residents.
 It's pretty awesome."

-Editor's note: This post was originally published in March, 2018.
-It has been updated and reposted May 2019.
+Editor's note: This post was originally published in March 2018; it's been updated in September 2022.

 Serving with City Year can help lay the foundation for a career in social work.
 Learn more about service with...Read more about Support student well-being as a school social worker